FAQ Questions About Nepal

 8> Special Services for Tourists:

-• Three times of meals (Breakfast, Lunch, and dinner) accommodation for entire the trekking Leaders.
+B• Three times meals (Breakfast, Lunch, and dinner) accommodation for entire the trekking Leaders.

-• Necessary equipment’s like sleeping bag, down jacket, trouser and raincoat, mattresses you need during your entire trekking.
+C• Necessary equipment’s like a sleeping bag, down jacket, trouser, and raincoat, mattresses you need during your entire trekking.

-• Necessary porters and their all expense for the trek.
+D• Necessary porters and their all expenses for the trek.

 9> Landscapes and scenic Beauty:

-The most amazing and glamorous features of Nepal and Himalaya are its scenic beauty and landscapes.
+The most amazing and glamorous features of Nepal and the Himalayas are its scenic beauty and landscapes.
 Nature has provided it with all the blessings the country can have.
-From great peaks, mountains and lakes, green landscapes to extremely distinct birds.
+From great peaks, mountains, and lakes, green landscapes to extremely distinct birds.
 Historical places to absolutely modern hotels there is everything that a person can ever desire during hiking.
 Surely this is a place that should be on your bucket list.

 Do I need a visa to travel to Nepal?